-The Ochberg Fellowship, now in its 15th year, is the Dart Center's flagship program for senior and mid-career journalists who want to deepen their knowledge of emotional trauma and psychological injury, and improve reporting on violence, conflict and tragedy.
-All application materials must be submitted by October 11, 2013.
+The Ochberg Fellowship, now in its 15th year, is the Dart Center's flagship program for senior and mid-career journalists who wish to deepen their knowledge of emotional trauma and psychological injury, and improve reporting on violence, conflict and tragedy.
+The application deadline is October 11, 2013.
 Click here to apply now!